The Emergency Fund. The Only Money That Matters When Everything Goes Wrong

 The Right Amount for Your Situation

-The correct emergency fund size comes from three inputs applied to the specific situation rather than a generic formula.
-The first input is the monthly obligation floor, which is not total monthly spending but only the non-negotiable fixed expenses that must be paid regardless of income status.
-Housing costs, minimum debt payments, insurance premiums, utilities, and essential food.
-Calculate the floor from three months of actual statements rather than estimating from memory, because most people significantly underestimate this number.
+Skip the generic formula.
+Your number comes from three inputs.
+The first is your monthly obligation floor, which is not total spending but only the fixed costs that must be paid regardless of income: housing, minimum debt payments, insurance, utilities, and essential food.
+Pull the number from real statements, not memory, because most people underestimate it badly.

-The second input is the income disruption risk window, which is a realistic rather than optimistic assessment of how long income could be disrupted given the specific professional situation.
-A physician in a stable health system has a shorter realistic window than a senior executive at a technology company, and both have a shorter window than a self-employed consultant whose income can be disrupted by a single client relationship ending.
-Multiply the monthly floor by the disruption window and the result is the minimum target.
+The second input is your income disruption window, a realistic rather than optimistic estimate of how long your income could disappear.
+A physician in a stable health system has a shorter risk window than a tech executive, and both usually have shorter windows than a consultant whose income depends on a handful of clients.
+Multiply the floor by the disruption window, and that gives you the minimum target.

 Where the Emergency Fund Should Live

-The fund is not an optimization target.
-It is a protection mechanism, and it works best when built correctly, maintained simply, and not touched until genuinely needed.
+The emergency fund is not an optimization target.
+It is a protection mechanism.
+And it works best when built correctly, kept simple, and ignored until life gets expensive.

 THE BOTTOM LINE

-• Keep the front tier in a high-yield savings account or money market account.
-For larger funds, layer in Treasury bills and optionally a small index fund, GLD, or Bitcoin ETF allocation for the outermost tier.
-Liquidity comes first.
-Return comes second.
+• Liquidity first.
+Return second.
+Front tier in a high-yield savings or money market account.
+Larger funds layer in Treasury bills, and optionally a small index fund, GLD, or Bitcoin ETF for the outermost tier only.

 Money Questions